jonathanl1220/AirbnbCovidAnalysis/README.md

 After making my previous observation I decided to run an OLS regression on the **Price** for the two periods.
 I used **Accommodates** as X value because it was the most statistically significant.
 ![image](https://github.com/jonathanl1220/AirbnbCovidAnalysis/blob/master/img/Regression2.png)

+The regression not only shows that as **Accommodates** increase so does the **Price** but the points are overlapping for the two periods.
+The regression does not show much of a change in the **Price** in the two periods.

+# Conclusion

+-The amount of listings have practically remained unchanged through COVID – 19.
+-The price did change in listings mainly in the downtown Manhattan region.
+-Uptown Manhattan prices remained stagnant.

+# Next Steps

+- Further analysis on changes in different price factors.
+- Observing a greater range of years to determine the normal Airbnb growth.